propalparolnapervom/NETWORK/Overall.md

-# How App communicate over network?
+# How App communicates over the network?

 ## How App sends data
 OS kernel knows how to: